 Day 1 – Explore the Shops

 I recommend leaving early on Friday to get the most out of your weekend in Leavenworth.
 The main area of Leavenworth can get crowded, especially during summer and the holidays, so it’s best to get there before everyone.

-If you are able to get an early check-in at your hotel, head into town to have lunch at Leavenworth Sausage Garten.
+If you can get an early check-in at your hotel, head into town to have lunch at Leavenworth Sausage Garten.
 Those who have been to Germany before will love how much this resembles a German beer garden.

 They have a variety of German sausages, hot dogs, veggie dogs, and several dozen different kinds of ketchup.
 Make sure to order a pint of German beer to go with it.